polfliet/instruqt/consolidating-your-data-with-new-relics-telemetry-data-platform/assets/apps/docs/src/06-collect-custom-business-metrics-with-flex/explanation.md

 You can see that there is a field named `checkoutAmount`.
 Instead of having a sum total of our checkouts, we have the individual amount for every transaction that we've logged.
 For fun, let's use that to compare to the amount we are approximating with `derivative` on `DailyTotalSample`.

-Edit your chart, adding another query that shows the average `checkoutAmount` calculated from `Log`s.
+Edit your chart, adding another query that shows the average `checkoutAmount` calculated uisng `Log` events.

 <details>
   <summary>Spoiler: click here to see the comparison</summary>
   <img src="images/verify_totals.png"/>

-  Pretty close!
-You can see from the additional query of _actual_ values from the logs that using `derivative` to approximate constantly increasing values is a good way to extract detail.
+  Not bad!
+You can see from the additional query of _actual_ values from the logs that using `derivative` to approximates it pretty closely.

 </details>